edgedelta/docs/docs/installation/helm.md

 ***

-## Step 1: Create, Download, and Install the Agent
+## Install the Agent via Helm

 1. In the Edge Delta Admin Portal, on the left-side navigation, click **Agent Settings**.
 2. Click **Create Configuration**.
 3. Select **Helm**.
 4. Click **Save**.
-5. In the table, locate the newly created agent, and then click the corresponding green rocket to deploy additional instructions.
+5. In the table, locate the newly created agent configuration, and then click the corresponding green rocket to deploy additional instructions.
 6. Click **Helm**.
 7. In the window that appears, follow the on-screen instructions.
   - This window also displays your API key.